ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-gb.md

 > [!primary]
 >
-> Unlike dedicated servers, there is no need to tag a VLAN directly in the network configuration file of the Public Cloud instance, once the VLAN ID is set in the OVHcloud control panel.
+> Unlike dedicated servers, there is no need to tag a VLAN directly in the network configuration file of the Public Cloud instance, once the VLAN ID is set in the OVHcloud Control Panel.
 >

 An example: If your instance private network is tagged with VLAN 2, the private network interface on your dedicated server should be tagged with VLAN 2.
 For more information consult the following guide: [Create multiple VLANs in the vRack](https://docs.ovh.com/gb/en/dedicated/multiple-vlans/).

 ### Configure your network interfaces

-Next, configure the network interfaces on your new [Public Cloud instance](https://www.ovhcloud.com/en-gb/public-cloud/) and [Dedicated Server](https://www.ovhcloud.com/en-gb/bare-metal/) using this guide: [Configuring the vRack on your Dedicated Servers](../configuring-vrack-on-dedicated-servers/){.external}.
+Next, configure the network interfaces on your new [Public Cloud instance](https://www.ovhcloud.com/en-gb/public-cloud/) and [Dedicated Server](https://www.ovhcloud.com/en-gb/bare-metal/) using this guide: [Configuring the vRack on your Dedicated Servers](https://docs.ovh.com/gb/en/dedicated/configuring-vrack-on-dedicated-servers/).

 ## Go further